-a vegan brie cheese recipe?
-YES. this vegan cheese recipe is a mild cashew cheese with great flavor and texture. a great addition to any appetizer cheese platter!
+A vegan brie cheese recipe?
+YES.
+This vegan camembert is a mild cashew cheese with great flavor and texture.
+A great addition to any appetizer cheese platter!

 recipe originally published June 4, 2017

 TABLE OF CONTENTS - Jump to any section:

 This vegan brie is THE STAR of the cheese board.

 You all know how I love a snack tray – cheese platter – dinner of appetizers kind of thing.
 I also love to entertain – from the fancy party to the casual “stop by before the movie” or “come over after work for a snack and a seat in the sunshine…”

 I like to assemble snack platters for any and all occasions, and they are super easy to create, with a mix of homemade cheeses, dips, and jams combined with store bought fillers like nuts, dried fruits, olives and my favorite, cornichons.

 Pour some crisp cool white wine, and you. are. set.